paolosantarsiero/ColumnGeneration/README.md

-# Column generation for cutting stock problem
+# Column generation for 1-D cutting stock problem
-This is a example of solving 1-D cutting stock problem by column generation.
+This is a example of solving one-dimensional cutting stock problem by column generation.

 There are two class: MasterProblem and SlaveProblem obtained by Dantzig-Wolfe decomposition.